 Special tax of financial institutions

 In Hungary, there is a special tax levied of financial institutions.
-The tax base of financial institutions is the amended balance sheet total figure calculated from the financial statements of the second tax year preceding the current tax year.
+The tax base of credit institutions is the amended balance sheet total figure calculated from the financial statements of the second tax year preceding the current tax year.
 However, in the case of other financial institutions, the tax base comprises the interest income and income from fees, charges, and commissions.
 From 2019, the tax rate is decreased from 0.21% to 0.2% of the tax base exceeding HUF 50 billion in case of the credit institutions.
 Below HUF 50 billion, the tax rate is 0.15%.
 The applicable tax rate for financial enterprises is 6.5%.

 Insurance premium tax